pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.md

 ## <a id="before-begin"></a>Before you begin

-To ensure that your component and its resources are displayed, you need:
+To ensure your component and its resources are displayed, you need:

 - A YAML file describing your component.
 - All resources created for your application must specify a label `'app.kubernetes.io/part-of'` with your application's name.

-Developers must follow this instructions in order to see their resources on the dashboard:
+Developers must follow these instructions to see their resources on the dashboard:

-1. Define a Backstage Component with a `backstage.io/kubernetes-label-selector` annotation.
-See [Components](../catalog/catalog-operations.md#components) in the Catalog Operations documentation.
+1. Define a Backstage component with a `backstage.io/kubernetes-label-selector` annotation.
+See [Components](../catalog/catalog-operations.md#components) in the Catalog operations documentation.

    You can use a tool to create this file, or you can do it manually:

-   1. [Tanzu Developer Tools for Visual Studio Code](../../vscode-extension/about.md): can be used to generate the component's YAML; for information about this file, see: [catalog-info.yaml](../../vscode-extension/usage-getting-started.md#catalog-infoyaml)
+   - Use [Tanzu Developer Tools for Visual Studio Code](../../vscode-extension/about.md) to generate the component's YAML.
+For information about this file, see [catalog-info.yaml](../../vscode-extension/usage-getting-started.md#catalog-infoyaml).
-   2. Use [Application Accelerator](application-accelerator.md).
-You can use **[TAP Initializer](https://github.com/sample-accelerators/tap-initialize/blob/main/README.md)** to generate the required file; for this step the file is `catalog-info.yaml`.
-You can access it through the TAP GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize`.
+   - Use [Application Accelerator](application-accelerator.md).
+You can use [Tanzu Application Platform Initializer](https://github.com/sample-accelerators/tap-initialize/blob/main/README.md) to generate the required file; for this step, the file is `catalog-info.yaml`.
+You can access it through the Tanzu Application Platform GUI by using `<TAP-GUI-URL>/create/templates/tap-initialize`.
-   3. Create the file using your preferred IDE:
+   - Create the file using your preferred IDE.
+For example:

        ```
         apiVersion: backstage.io/v1alpha1
         kind: Component